Goals win games and a prolific centre-forward is worth their weight in gold in football.

 Cristiano Ronaldo’s transformation from skilful ‘show-pony’ into one of the world’s leading players was complete by 2007/08, when the Portuguese superstar scored 31 goals as United won a second successive Premier League title.

-Ronaldo finished the campaign with 42 goals in all competitions, including a vital header in United’s Champions League final victory over Chelsea.
+Ronaldo finished the campaign with 42 goals in all competitions, a haul which included a vital header in the Red Devils’ Champions League final victory over Chelsea.

-His stunning season saw him claim a PFA Player’s Player of the Year and FWA Footballer of the Year double, before winning the first of his five Ballon d’Or’s later that year.
+His stunning season saw him claim the PFA Player’s Player of the Year and FWA Footballer of the Year for a second campaign in a row, before Ronaldo was named as winner of the Ballon d’Or for the first time later that year.

 Luis Suarez – 31 (2013/14)